Skip to main content

 Policy that can't drift

-Because tiers gate actions in the type system, your margin policy is enforced at decision time rather than living in a Notion doc nobody reads.
+Because the tier gate is enforced in the decision engine's code path — discount_test simply won't clear without Tier A and the margin floor — your margin policy is enforced at decision time rather than living in a Notion doc nobody reads.
 What the agent is allowed to do is encoded where it can't quietly drift away from intent.

 // no email gate